OlivierLD/ROB/README.md

 The web pages and scripts _**do not rely on any external framework**_ (_no_ JQuery, Underscore, etc).
 It's 100% organic.
 It's using vanilla ES6 features, like Promises. <!-- https://kinsta.com/blog/javascript-libraries/ -->
-> Note: Those JavaScript frameworks (JQuery, Underscore, React.js, etc) are great tools.
+> Note: Those JavaScript frameworks (JQuery, Underscore, React.js, etc) **are** great tools.
 The goal here is to minimize the dependencies,
-> as well as the final volume of the code.
+> as well as the final volume of the code and archives.

 And we will try to implement Consumers, Forwarders and Computers as pluggable components, to facilitate the required customizations.